+- BIM use examples:

 - Clash detection

 - 4D construction sequencing

-- Model based quantity take offs
+- Model based quantity take-offs

-- Model base carbon measurements
+- Model based carbon measurements

-4.3.3 Bringing it all Together (Examples)
+1.4.3 Bringing it all Together (Examples)

 BIM uses should always be associated to information needs, otherwise effort may put into areas that do not add value to the project.
 The below diagrams graphically convey some examples of how BIM uses, and information uses need to be symbiotic for digital engineering to provide value.